yuer020611/CrackingWifi/README.md

 # Cracking Wifi
-This tool can cracking wifi . its speed depend on you performance of computer .
+This tool can cracking wifi . its speed depend on you performance of computer .It is a bad news i cannot fix the tkinter module in linux ,so only show teaching in Windows.

 # Windows Environment